JulienJourdain/Ansible_LinuxUserAccountsManagement/README.md

 ansible-playbook global.yml -i inventories/production -u ssh_username -k -K
  ```

-NB: For my needs, I had to use expires date but you can delete / ignore it ;-)
+NB: For my needs, I had to use expires date but you can delete / ignore it.